 This time, when I stepped onto my mat, I knew it in my heart and mind.
 Yoga is healing me.

-If you’re looking for more information on how to use yoga to help heal your diastasis, the Heal Your Core With Yoga program might be just what you’re looking for.
-Click here to learn more about it.
+If you’re looking for more information on how to use yoga to help heal your diastasis, join me in my free online yoga and diastasis masterclass.
+Click below to learn more and save your spot.